 The Academy of Natural Therapy Difference

-The Academy of Natural Therapy provides a strong, comprehensive Massage Therapy Program.
+The Academy of Natural Therapy provides a strong, comprehensive massage therapy program.
 From the very beginning, the Academy embraced the philosophy that massage is primarily the art of caring for people.
-The Academy’s Massage Therapy Program is founded on the idea of treating the whole person and helping the body to heal itself.
-The well-rounded curriculum of the Massage Therapy Program encompasses a broad foundation of how the body works, and how Massage Therapists can assist individuals in a practical, as well as therapeutic sense.
+The Academy’s massage therapy program is founded on the idea of treating the whole person and helping the body to heal itself.
+The well-rounded curriculum of our program encompasses a broad foundation of how the body works, and how massage therapists can assist individuals in a practical, as well as therapeutic, sense.

 The Academy of Natural Therapy’s mission is to offer students the highest quality of education as well as the most advanced techniques of Massage Therapy available.
 To that end, the Academy of Natural Therapy is committed to providing graduates with the skills necessary to offer effective and professional care to clients.